Top 10 Viewpoints in Morocco

 Plan a Moroccan viewpoint trip

-A 10-day road trip from Marrakech through the High Atlas, the Drâa valley, Erg Chebbi and back via Fes covers seven of the ten points above.
-The interactive map shows the viewpoints alongside Morocco's dense network of kasbahs, ksars and Atlas refuges.
+A 10-day road trip from Marrakech through the High Atlas (Tizi n'Tichka, Telouet, Aït Benhaddou), the Drâa valley, Erg Chebbi (Merzouga), and back via Fes (Volubilis, Meknes) covers seven of the ten viewpoints above.
+Chefchaouen and Cap Spartel add a further two if the northern loop is included; Toubkal requires a separate two-day detour from the Marrakech base.
+International flights arrive at Casablanca Mohammed V (main hub), Marrakech Menara and Marrakech Agdal airports; internal buses (CTM and Supratours) connect the main cities.
+The interactive map shows all viewpoints alongside Morocco's dense network of kasbahs, ksars and Atlas refuges.